ashfaqur/foreign-exchange-service/docs/Development.md

 1. DTO for response
 2. Extend the JPA repository
    - find rate by date with currency as option
-3. Extend the Currency Service to query db
+3. Extend CurrencyService to query the DB
-4. /rates/date in the Currency Controller
+4. `/rates/{date}` in CurrencyController
-5. add Rest controller advice for error handling
+5. Add REST controller advice for error handling

-# Final User story 4: foreign currency amount to eur conversion
+# Final user story 4: foreign currency amount to EUR conversion

 1. DTO for response
 2. Extend the JPA repository
    - find rate for composite primary key of date and currency
 3. New Conversion Service to handle currency conversion
-4. new endpoint for this feature
+4. New endpoint for this feature:
-  GET /conversions/to-eur?date&currency&amount
+   `GET /conversions/to-eur?date&currency&amount`

 # Startup